collective/sc.pfg.brazilianfields/sc/pfg/brazilianfields/README.txt

 Installation
 ------------

-To enable this product,on a buildout based installation:
+To enable this product, on a buildout based installation:

     1. Edit your buildout.cfg and add ``sc.pfg.brazilianfields``
        to the list of eggs to install ::